Electricity in Turkey: Transmission and storage

 The transmission system operator is the Turkish Electricity Transmission Corporation (TEİAŞ), which is a state-owned monopoly as of 2022.
 It is planned to sell a minority share to the private sector in 2022.
 Transmission is regulated by the Energy Market Regulatory Authority (EMRA).
 The first long-distance transmission line was from Zonguldak to Istanbul in 1952, and as of 2021 there are 72,000 km.
 The grid runs at 400 kV and 154 kV, and there are over 700 transmission grid substations.
 Transmission costs, including losses and operation costs, are shared equally between producer and consumer.

 Reducing grid losses and outages is important, as is improving grid quality.
 Power consumption is often distant from generation, so grid improvements are needed to prevent bottlenecks and increase flexibility.
 As of 2023 most transformers and many lines need replacing to meet demand, and cause wildfires.
 There are 11 international interconnectors, including all of Turkey's neighbours by land except Armenia (although relations are improving).
 A future connection under the Caspian Sea to Turkmenistan and Kazakhstan might be beneficial.
 Although TEİAŞ is no longer an observer member of ENTSO-E it continues to attend technical discussions of working groups.
 As of 2020, links with the European Union allow 500 MW export and 650 MW import, whereas trade with other countries is possible but difficult to automate as they do not meet ENTSO-E synchronisation requirements.
 In 2020 total exports were 2.5 GWh, mostly to Greece, and imports 1.9 GWh, mostly from Bulgaria.
+More interconnection with Bulgaria and Georgia is being studied.

 According to a 2018 study by Sabancı University, 20% of Turkey's electricity may be generated from wind and solar by 2026 with no extra transmission costs, and 30% with a minor increase in grid investment.
 With the increase in electricity generated by solar panels, energy storage may become more important.
-A pumped hydropower plant is planned to be completed by 2022.
 Converting existing dams to pumped storage has been suggested as more feasible than new pumped storage.
 Mobile 10 MW batteries may be useful in the future for reducing temporary transmission congestion between regions, or larger ones for frequency regulation.
 Adding ice thermal storage to hypermarket cooling systems is estimated to be economically viable.

 The nationwide blackout in 2015 was not caused by a natural disaster, but by the limited capacity and lack of resilience of the main east-west connection whilst it was being maintenanced - leaving it unable to redistribute enough of the eastern hydroelectricity to the high consuming west.
 It did not greatly affect Van Province as it was supplied from Iran, and the EU interconnection helped restore power.
 More integration with other countries would increase resilience.
-New wind and solar in the west and centre of the country is closer to demand and is thus reducing the dependance on high voltage transmission.
+New wind and solar in the west and centre of the country is closer to demand and is thus reducing the dependence on high voltage transmission.